andres-vv/FireStoreIO/README.md

+# Multilanguage pipeline demo: Read and Write to FireStore in Python

 ```firestore``` contains code to compile the JAR.file for the expansion service.

 ```pipeline``` contains code to run the python beam pipeline, but you still need to configure your own pipeline options.